Gabriel2409/officeapps-tuto/README.md

 - Possibility to add form and column validation -> seems to work correctly by going to the old version when clicking on gear icon
 - Possibility to add conditional formatting, either on column only or propagate to full row
 - Possibility to add alerts to receive mails on changes

+# Power Automate crash course

+Powerautomate comes with office 365E5 so it should be installed already

+## What it is

+Microsoft solution to automate any task:

+- Tasks can be simple or complex
+- Tasks can use any application
+- Tasks can have interactions from people

+## Flows

+### Introduction

+Flows are available when clicking on My flows
+There are also a lot of already built templates that can serve as inspiration

+A flow is a visual representation of any task composed of a trigger and one or several actions.

+Flows can be fairly complex (loops, conditions, approvals)

+### Type of flows

+There are 5 main type of flows

+Is the flow complex?
+Is the data a default table in Microsoft dataverserse ?

+- If yes: **Business process flow** (very specific usecase)
+- If no, What actions should be automated?
+  - If Power Automate Connectors (includes Http requests), Desktop, Web (RPA): **Desktop flow** (if an application does not have a connector I have to use a desktop flow.
+If it has one, i have the choice)
+  - Else, Power Automate Connectors.
+How to trigger the flow?
+    - Event: **Automated cloud flow**
+    - CLick: **Instant cloud flow**
+    - Time: **Scheduled cloud flow**